ngocuong0105/dendron-wiki/vault/journal.Leetcode.md

 Solved all easy questions in leetcode and hit another milestone of **2300** problems solved.
 BG NAD VSICHKO

+**06.06.2023**
+Hit another milestone of **2405** problems solved.
+Only hard questions are left :(.

 # Plans for the future
-Ideally I would become a descent competitive programmer by 1-2 years (written in August 2022).
+Ideally I would become a descent competitive programmer in 1-2 years (written in August 2022).
 Need to:
 - do more leetcode competitions
 - learn more advanced topics in CLRS
 - take the MIT advance courses for algorithms and data structures